elliedori/accomplishe/README.md

-# SF LADY PROBLEMS HACKATHON 2016
+# WINNER – SF LADY PROBLEMS HACKATHON 2016 (3rd Place)
 Accomplishe is an app that helps women track their moments of success, power, and growth in the workplace so that they have a clear sense of what they bring to the table and feel more confident advocating for themselves.

 ## The Problem